-Most of the time, a volcano discharges lava, here, it’s grease, the link to the mother.
+Most of the time, a volcano discharges lava, here, it’s grease, the substitute for the mother's love (presence).

 Family dynamics slip towards another perversion, paternal incest.
-The father still misses his lost wife (to the point of psychological imbalance) and now that his daughter has become sexual, he perceives her as an extension of her.
+The father still misses his lost wife (to the point of psychological imbalance) and now that his daughter has become sexually mature, he perceives her as an extension of her.

 Yui accuses him of doing to her what he did to Goro.
 She concludes that it’s the father who started to force feed the brother, but there’s no clear reason to think so.
-The father even states « Oh yes, it’s him who liked that, not you. » He’s lost touch with reality and can't seem to see the difference between his children anymore, they're both made of the same grease I suppose.
+The father states « Oh yes, it’s him who liked that, not you. » He didn't mean to assault his daughter.
+He’s lost touch with reality and can't seem to see the difference between his children anymore, they're both made of the same grease I suppose.

-Eventually, the ferm rejection of his daughter brings him to cut off his own leg.
+Eventually, the firm rejection of his daughter brings him to cut off his own leg (emasculation).
 She witnesses the scene in the kitchen of the restaurant.